Item - 2024.EX18.2

 City Support for 7,000 rental homes including at least 1,400 affordable rental homes

-11. City Council authorize the Executive Director, Housing Secretariat to immediately release a Call for Applications under the new Purpose-built Rental Homes Incentives stream described in this report, to identify 7,000 rental homes, including at least 1,400 affordable rental homes, in eligible rental housing projects, and to approve:
+11. City Council authorize the Executive Director, Housing Secretariat to immediately release a Call for Applications under the new Purpose-built Rental Homes Incentives stream described in the report (October 30, 2024) from the Deputy City Manager, Development and Growth Services, and the Chief Financial Officer and Treasurer, to identify 7,000 rental homes, including at least 1,400 affordable rental homes, in eligible rental housing projects, and to approve:

 a.
-City benefits available under the Rental Housing Supply Program to eligible affordable rental homes within the approved projects, including capital funding, exemptions from development charges, parkland dedication fees, community benefits charges, if not already exempted by provincial legislation, and the waiver of planning application and building permit fees;
+City benefits available under the Rental Housing Supply Program to eligible affordable rental homes within the approved projects, including capital funding, exemptions from development charges, parkland dedication fees, community benefits charges, if not already exempted by provincial legislation, and the waiver of planning application and building permit fees; and

-12. City Council authorize the Executive Director, Housing Secretariat to negotiate and execute, on behalf of the City, any agreements or documents necessary including municipal housing facility agreements (the City’s Contribution Agreement), with the appropriate legal entities for the developments approved through the Call for Applications described in Part 11 above, to secure the financial assistance for the development and operation of the affordable rental housing, on terms and conditions satisfactory to the Executive Director, Housing Secretariat, and approved by the Chief Financial Officer and Treasurer, and in a form approved by the City Solicitor.
+12. City Council authorize the Executive Director, Housing Secretariat to negotiate and execute, on behalf of the City, any agreements or documents necessary including Municipal Housing Facility Agreements (the City’s Contribution Agreement), with the appropriate legal entities for the developments approved through the Call for Applications described in Part 11 above, to secure the financial assistance for the development and operation of the affordable rental housing, on terms and conditions satisfactory to the Executive Director, Housing Secretariat, and approved by the Chief Financial Officer and Treasurer, and in a form approved by the City Solicitor.

-14. City Council authorize the Executive Director, Housing Secretariat and any other member of staff of whom it is requested, to enter into a non-disclosure or similar agreements, on terms and conditions satisfactory to the Executive Director, Housing Secretariat and in a form approved by the City Solicitor, with the appropriate legal entities for the developments approved through the Call for Applications described in Part 11 to allow information with respect to the developments to be provided to City staff.
+14. City Council authorize the Executive Director, Housing Secretariat and any other member of staff of whom it is requested, to enter into a non-disclosure or similar agreements, on terms and conditions satisfactory to the Executive Director, Housing Secretariat and in a form approved by the City Solicitor, with the appropriate legal entities for the developments approved through the Call for Applications described in Part 11 above to allow information with respect to the developments to be provided to City staff.

 15. City Council authorize the Executive Director, Housing Secretariat to execute, on behalf of the City, any security or financing documents required by the appropriate legal entities for the developments approved through the Call for Applications described in Part 11 above to secure construction and conventional financing and subsequent refinancing, including any postponement, tripartite, confirmation of status, discharge or consent documents where and when required during the term of the City Contribution Agreement, as required by normal business practices, and provided that such documents do not give rise to financial obligations on the part of the City that have not been previously approved by City Council.

-17. City Council approve changes to the Rental Housing Supply Program, as outlined in Attachment 2 to this report, to further unlock purpose-built rental homes including affordable rental homes.
+17. City Council approve changes to the Rental Housing Supply Program, as outlined in Attachment 2 to the report (October 30, 2024) from the Deputy City Manager, Development and Growth Services, and the Chief Financial Officer and Treasurer, to further unlock purpose-built rental homes including affordable rental homes.

 Summary